XAMS-nikhef/amstrax/README.md

 All required dependancies will be installed for you.

 # Usage
 First you'll need to get some data.
-For this you'll need to either run somewhere where nikhef's /data/xenon is available or have data downloaded.
+For this you'll need to either run somewhere where nikhef's /data/xenon/xams is available or have data downloaded.
+Either strax processed data or pax raw data is fine.
 Once you have data you can try running the Tutorial notebook (although it's in Dutch), just make sure to change the output_folder to where you have data